dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Contract Flow.md

 Currently Do-ers must receive the full amount from the funders.
 QAs may need to stake something to keep their badge.

+A Packet can be for a Problem, a Spec, or an App.
+Packets can only be closed by a Solution.

 Contract operations are:
 1. Packetize a Problem
 2. list an Idea